0x41gawor/pdmgr/minikube-dev-env.md

 ### 2.5  Boot up the machine and perform installation

-First boot up of the machine will emulate the installation of Linux system from Compact Disc (CD).
+First boot of the machine will emulate the installation of Linux system from Compact Disc (CD).

-Remember to (when you will be given opportunity to at some point)
+Remember, when given the opportunity, to:

 - Install OpenSSH server
 - Uncheck the LVM group